Ulster University Foundation Degree in Mechatronic Engineering

 This two-year full-time course, equivalent to 3 A levels meets the requirements for learners who wish to progress to employment or further study in manufacturing engineering.

 Engineering - Apprenticeship NI (Level 2)

-Gives you the training and skills to work in the engineering industry or progress to further study
+Gives you the training and skills required for working in the engineering industry